dexidp/website/content/docs/custom-scopes-claims-clients.md

   - 'https://web-app.example.com/callback'
   name: 'Web app'
   secret: web-app-secret
-  # It is also possible to fetch the secret from an inject environment variable
+  # It is also possible to fetch the secret from an injected environment variable
   # secretEnv: YOUR_INJECTED_SECRET

 - id: cli-app